skoval/meta-analysis/chapter8.md

 In this exercise, you will perform a pooled meta-analysis and examine between-study heterogeneity.

 *** =instructions
-- The dataset `normand1999` contained pooled data for 9 studies.
+- The dataset `normand1999` contains pooled data for 9 studies.
 - The outcome is the length of stay (in days) among hospital patients.
 - The purpose of the meta-analysis is to obtain an overall summary of the typical length of stay.
 - Use a Poisson regression and determine the significance of between-study effects.